CodePartnersMD/MD301-guide/curriculum/03-jquery-events/LAB.md

 You will also be refactoring your photo gallery in two ways: you will use Handlebars for templating and you will use Flexbox for styling.

-You will also be adding the ability for the user to sort the images.
+You will also be adding the ability for the user to sort the images, if you did not complete the stretch goal from lab 2.

 ### Feature 1: Pagination